Agency Workers Regulations – AWR risks for contractors, clients and agencies

 • Reputational risk of not implementing AWR according to its requirements, and of being perceived as a poor employer abusing vulnerable agency workers

-• Organisational risk of the morale of permanent employees dropping when agency workers start to receive equal access to shared services and equal pay.
+• Organisational risk of the morale of permanent employees dropping when agency workers receive equal access to shared services and equal pay.

 AWR: the risks for agencies

 Agencies already perform a wide range of services in addition to their core brokerage role between workers and clients.
-This is likely only to increase, as clients will pressure agencies to take on the compliance burden of AWR and absorb some of the potential cost increases by reducing margins.
+Agencies have taken on the compliance burden of AWR and absorb some of the potential cost increases by reducing margins.

 The main AWR risks facing agencies include: